This briefing note is also available as a PDF

 A look at who’s liable for income tax on a chargeable event gain for a bond held in trust.

-Trustees administering an investment bond in trust must be aware of who is liable for the tax charge when a chargeable event gain (CEG) arises.
-It is important to note that various factors determine who is assessed for income tax on the CEG.
+Trustees administering an investment bond in trust must be aware of who is liable for the tax charge when a gain arises due to a chargeable event.
+It is important to note that various factors determine who is assessed for income tax on the chargeable gain.

-When a chargeable event occurs, a calculation is done to establish if there is a gain (or CEG).
-Despite being capital in nature, when a CEG arises on an investment bond, it is assessed for income tax as deemed income, not capital gains tax.
+When a chargeable event occurs, a calculation is done to establish if there is a chargeable gain.
+Despite being capital in nature, when a chargeable gain arises on an investment bond, it is assessed for income tax as deemed income, not capital gains tax.
 Chargeable events occur on:

 - Death of the sole or last life assured and the death benefit becomes payable

-- Assignment or transfer of ownership for money or moneyʼs worth (assignments by way of gifts are exempt).
+- Assignment or transfer of ownership for money or money’s worth (assignments by way of gift are exempt).

 - Adding or removing a life assured once the policy has been set up.